Clef: Neutral clef

 The neutral or percussion clef is not a true clef like the F, C, and G clefs.
-Rather, it assigns different unpitched percussion instruments to the lines and spaces of the stave.
+Rather, it assigns different unpitched percussion instruments to the lines and spaces of the staff.
 With the exception of some common drum-kit and marching percussion layouts, the assignment of lines and spaces to instruments is not standardised, so a legend is required to show which instrument each line or space represents.
-Pitched percussion instruments do not use this clef — timpani are notated in bass clef and mallet percussion instruments are noted in treble clef or on a grand stave.
+Pitched percussion instruments do not use this clef — timpani are notated in bass clef and mallet percussion instruments are noted in treble clef or on a grand staff.

-If the neutral clef is used for a single percussion instrument the stave may only have one line, although other configurations are used.
+If the neutral clef is used for a single percussion instrument the staff may only have one line, although other configurations are used.

 The neutral clef is sometimes used where non-percussion instruments play non-pitched extended techniques, such as hitting the body of a string instrument, or having a vocal choir clap, stamp, or snap.
-However, it is more common to write the rhythms using × noteheads on the instrument's normal stave, with a comment to indicate the appropriate rhythmic action.
+However, it is more common to write the rhythms using × noteheads on the instrument's normal staff, with a comment to indicate the appropriate rhythmic action.

 Tablature

 For guitars and other fretted instruments, it is possible to notate tablature in place of ordinary notes.
-This TAB sign is not a clef — it does not indicate the placement of notes on a stave.
-The lines shown are not a music stave but rather represent the strings of the instrument (six lines would be used for guitar, four lines for the bass guitar, etc.), with numbers on the lines showing which fret should be used.
+This TAB sign is not a clef — it does not indicate the placement of notes on a staff.
+The lines shown are not a music staff but rather represent the strings of the instrument (six lines would be used for guitar, four lines for the bass guitar, etc.), with numbers on the lines showing which fret, if any, should be used and symbols for specific techniques.